KayvanShah1/usc-dsci560-dspp-sp24/README.md

 # USC DSCI 560 - Data Science Professional Practicum - Spring 2024
 Please note that this repository serves as a reference guide and should be utilized as a tool for learning and comprehension.
 It's paramount to refrain from engaging in any activities associated with plagiarism.
-Embrace the wealth of knowledge herein to enhance your understanding and augment your skill set in the field of machine learning.
+Embrace the wealth of knowledge herein to enhance your understanding and augment your skill set in the field of machine learning, data science and analytics.

 Before diving in, take a moment to peruse the license and disclaimer.
 Understanding the terms laid out will ensure responsible utilization of the resources within this repository, promoting ethical learning practices.